Biswas57/kaflow/README.md

 - Read and process messages from assigned partitions.
 - Message Reading: Consumers read and process messages from their assigned partitions.
     - They make sure messages are processed in the order they are received to maintain data integrity.
-        - In a priority queue style format
+        - In a priority queue style format with a message replay and offset functionality
 - Partition Handling: Each consumer handles one partition at a time but can be assigned to multiple partitions to balance load.

 **Consumer Groups**